shawnbothma/cancer-research-uk-donation/README.md

 Make a card donation using test data attached and verify that the donation reference displayed on the thank you page is same as that in response of the transaction API call.

 # Prerequisites
-To run the tests in Visual Studio, you'll need to have the following software installed on your machine:
+To run the tests in Visual Studio Code, you'll need to have the following software installed on your machine:
-- Visual Studio
+- Visual Studio Code
 - Node.js
 - Git